Social Media Influencer & Fighter

 Chaz: Yeah.
-I think like, I guess, sometimes we’re afraid to, or we expect to, just walk through life unstained by life, but this is a broken world.
-Like of course there’s going to be stuff that we’re going to struggle with and go through and I guess in the midst of it, be thinking about, all right, I will get through this.
-How will I be able to help others?
+I think sometimes we’re afraid to… or we expect to just walk through life unstained by life, but this is a broken world.
+Like of course there’s going to be stuff that we’re going to struggle with and go through and I guess in the midst of it, be thinking about “Alright I will get through this.
+How will I be able to help others?”

 Garrett: And there’s a like a little bit of lack of hope.

-Chaz: Just a loud dude who zooms in on his face, pronounces things wrong.
+Chaz: The loud dude who zooms in on his face. [laughter]

-Garrett: You, yeah.
+Garrett: It’s like, “Dang!”
 You’ve kept humility.
 You’ve kept gratitude.

 Chaz: Thank you man.

 Chaz: Appreciate it.
 Shout out to my parents though.